flowithflo/flowithflo.github.io/aboutme.md

 ---
 layout: page
-title: Flow with Flora
+title: Self-CARE
-subtitle: ALWAYS feel LIKE IT IS THE splendid DAY OF YOUR LIFE
+subtitle: THE PROCESS OF planting seeds AND habits
 ---

-Nice to have you here!
-My name is Flora.

 ### What brings me here